DataDog/chef-datadog/README.md

 * Datadog Agent v6.x
 * Datadog Agent v5.x

-**Note**: This page may reference features that are not available for your selected version.
+**Note**: This page may discuss features that are not available for your selected version.
 Check the README of the git tag or gem version for your version's documentation.

 ## Setup